 Adding and Dropping Courses-You may add and drop courses from the beginning of the course scheduling period through the final day for adding classes in any given semester or term, with one exception.
-Between the time fee bills are printed and you have returned your fee bill remittance stub with any payment due and are considered registered, you can drop, but not add courses.
+Between the time fee bills are posted to PAWS and you have processed your payment and are considered registered, you can drop, but not add courses.
 After you are considered registered, you can both drop and add courses once again.
 Check REGGIE or PAWS for your registration status.